How can I contact my instructors?

 You need to meet with a counselor immediately to discuss your continued status at SMC.
 If you are placed on probation, you will be limited to 12 units but will be allowed to continue your studies for one more semester.
 If you fail to improve your grades and are disqualified, you will be asked to sit out for one or more semesters.
 Again, if you reach this point, you are advised to meet with a counselor to discuss your options.
 It may be possible to appeal your disqualification and continue attending SMC.

 Students who earn a D or F in a class may repeat the class once more without any approvals.
-If you fail it again and wish to retake it, you will need to meet with a counselor for approval.
+If you fail it again and wish to retake it, you will need to complete a Special Consideration petition at the International Education Counseling Center.
+A decision will be made to allow or deny the repetition at SMC.
 If your request to repeat the class a second time is denied, you may be advised to repeat the class at another college.

 What can I do if I feel my instructor is being unfair?